-In a recent comment discussion with a fellow blogger I got to talking about my dating rules…and figured I should write them down.
+In a recent comment discussion with a fellow blogger I got to talking about my online dating rules…and figured I should write them down.
 It helps me stick to them, and I’m curious what everyone thinks.

 I didn’t start off dating this way.
 My priorities were different – have a LOT of sex, feel wanted, reinforce I was attractive to men, and explore dating in all its forms.
 I succeeded, and it sure did garner a lot of learning and stories for this blog.
 If you haven’t read my old stories, you can find them on my “men I’ve slept with” page starting at #38.

 Two years ago, I didn’t want a serious relationship (I also have a blog post in my head about my definition of “serious”).
 I didn’t want to be exclusive.
 But I did want to date – meaning go out and do different things with men I like.
 More than just the euphemistic “hanging out” at my place.